Agoric/documentation/main/zoe/api/contract-support/ratio-math.md

 # Ratio Math Functions

-These functions let you apply a ratio (a fraction) to an ammount, multiplying or dividing an amount by a ratio of two natural numbers.
-A ratio cannot have a denominator of 0.
+These functions let you apply a ratio (a fraction) to an amount, multiplying or dividing an amount by a ratio of two natural numbers.
 Ratios consist of a *numerator* and a *denominator*.
 Both of these consist of a value and a brand, just like `amounts`.

-Note that ratios are
+A ratio cannot have a denominator value of 0.

-**not** objects, but records.
-Thus, the ratio functions have to be imported.
+The ratio functions have to be imported.

 The most common kind of `Ratio` is applied to an `Amount` of a particular brand and produces results of the same brand.